 Theoretical: The theoretical knowledge would be imparted to the candidates through discussions, journal clubs, symposia and seminars.
 The students are exposed to recent advances through discussions in journal clubs.
 These are considered necessary in view of an inadequate exposure to the subject in the undergraduate curriculum.

-Symposia: Trainees would be required to present a minimum of 12 topics based on the curriculum in a period of two years to the combined class of teachers and students.
+Symposia: Trainees would be required to present a minimum of 8 topics based on the curriculum in a period of one year to the combined class of teachers and students.
 A free discussion would be encouraged in these symposia.
 The topics of the symposia would be given to the trainees with the dates for presentation.

 Clinical: The trainee would be attached to a faculty member to be able to pick up methods of history taking, examination, prescription writing and management in rehabilitation practice.